06 May The Value of Building an MVP

 Keep it Simple

 An MVP is meant to be your proof of concept, not your grand masterpiece.
 That’s why over complicating things now could be the death of your product before it comes to fruition.
 You don’t need to use the cool hip new tech when the old methods still work fine.
 Stick to what you and your team know well, provided it has the means to get the job done.
 There is no ‘right’ way to build a product, and if you and your team are working with the familiar tech, you will work much faster and encounter less unexpected issues.
+Keeping it simple and shipping early really showcases the value of building an MVP.

 The Importance of Customer Validation